Milo ShapiroKeynotes, Team Building, & More

 "Laugh in the Fast Lane!"

-It’s the presentation where you watch ten improvisation games prove ten business points on a theme we’ve chosen with you, such as management, teamwork, or sales.
+In this presentation, you’ll enjoy ten improvisation games that prove ten business points on a theme we’ve chosen with you, such as management, teamwork, or sales.
 It’s as much a show as a keynote!

 Audiences love the fun; management loves that it’s more than just memorable entertainment.
 Our duo (or trio) called “The IMPROVfessionals” delivers important lessons and the fun is what roots them.
 The laughter makes this program work for a holiday party; the lessons make it work for an energized uplift in your program – especially when the audience suggestions are used in each scene and when whole audience gets to play in one of the later games.